Cost Accounting

 Cost Accounting Explained

-The concept of cost accounting organizes the costs involved in the production of goods and delivery of services, helping firms analyze the data and keep track of the income and expenditure of the company.
+Cost accounting meaning refers to a process that involves organizing the costs associated with the production of goods and delivery of services, helping firms analyze the data and keep track of the income and expenditure of the company.
 This accounting procedure considers different types of costs to make the analysis as accurate as possible.
 The objectives of cost accounting is to make a reliable comparison between the input costs and the output generated.
 As a result, it becomes easier for the companies to assess their performance and understand how effectively they use the funds.

 The types of costs include fixed, variable, direct, and indirect costs.
 Fixed costs don’t change with the increase or decrease of production units.
 For example, rent is a fixed cost.
 Even if the production increases or decreases, the business must pay the same rent monthly.
 Variable cost changes per the increase or decrease of production units.
 For example, the cost of raw materials is variable.
 The total cost of raw materials changes if production increases or decreases.